shubhamessier/ritikonboard.github.io/README.md

-# This is my friend's work, I liked it so made my own webpage.
+# This is the repository to my personal webpage.

-It will take some time to make it up and working......
-> An idiot admires complexity an genius admires simplicity.

-Hi!
-This is a minimal portfolio site I made for myself, feel free to clone it for yourself and use your creativity make improvements to existing code by forking and submitting a PR.
-It is made using HTML, CSS, JS (the simplest of web dev technologies)
+This is inspired by my friend @shubhamessier 's personal website and I cloned it to make one for me.
+You can do that too if you like the minimal design of it.